Stop! Your Lease Extension in Kettering Could Be FREE

 Increase your lease and increase your Kettering property value

-It is generally accepted that a residential leasehold with more than one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement